This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Walnuts for garnish (optional)

-- In a medium-sized bowl, combine vanilla pudding with cinnamon and apple pie spice.
+- For the mousse: In a medium-sized bowl, combine vanilla pudding with cinnamon and apple pie spice.
 Whisk together.
 Add milk and whisk until pudding mix is dissolved.
 Refrigerate 10-15 minutes until firm.

 - Put your mixing bowl and wire whisk in the freezer to help it get very cold.
 This is optional, but something I usually do.